-Ex-Trump chief strategist Bannon to meet with House panel on Russia
+Special counsel subpoenas former Trump aide Bannon: report

 Democrats on the committee have accused Republicans of rushing to wrap up the probe to help give the president political cover, despite their requests to interview more witness.
 Republicans have denied the charge.

-Reporting by Sarah N. Lynch; Additional reporting by Mark Hosenball; Editing by Tim Ahmann and Leslie Adler
+Additional reporting by Mark Hosenball, David Alexander and Karen Freifeld.
+Writing by Warren Strobel.; Editing by Leslie Adler and Alistair Bell